anycable/docs.anycable.io/docs/capabilities.md

 the measurement window.
 AnyCable lost **zero** connections, because the deploy never restarted it.

-For RPC-backed (Rails) setups, you roll your application and RPC servers while the WebSocket server keeps running.
+For Rails setups, you roll your application servers while the WebSocket server keeps running.
 Pro adds a
 [slow drain mode](./anycable-go/configuration.md#slow-drain-mode) to spread reconnects when you do restart the WebSocket layer.